julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

  **Angelica:**  Barrier against sickness and ill intent
  **Anamu:**     Banishing, removing hexes, protection spells

+ To find out which plants are the most potent against the dark forces, check out [11 Top Whitchy Herbs for Protection](/top-protective-herbs-witchcraft/).

 ---

+## Make a Spell
 Want to try something simple and traditional?

 **Materials:**